The taste and texture of chayote squash makes the perfect low carb substitute for apples in this healthy sweet Keto mock "apple" sauce.

 I used it to create a Mock Applesauce Muffins and Mock Apple Crumble, which are both absolutely amazing (recipes to follow soon)!
 The muffins use one serving of this recipe in the batter, which gives them tremendous flavor and keeps them nice and moist.
 Seriously, if you make this recipe, make a double batch, because you'll definitely want to try the muffins!

-Is Chayote Squash ok for Keto?
+Is Chayote Squash Keto?

 It makes one of the best substitutes for apples and because it's low in carbs, it's perfect for Keto!
 Chayote squash also has some impressive health benefits, you can read more about them in this article!